< All Topics

 On the PC, you will need to configure the Ethernet network adapter with a static IPV4 address on the same subnet that your NEPI device following the steps below.
 The NEPI software uses a default subnet of 192.168.179.0/24 with the device configured for IP address 192.168.179.103.

-PC Network Adpter Settings
+Example: PC Network Adapter Settings

 IP Address: 192.168.179.5